Thursday, March 24, 2022

 Feature: 22.5 GB

 This release comes with two audio options, a DTS-HD mono mix in Mandarin and a DTS-HD mono mix in English.
-The Mandarin language track sounds slightly fuller than its English language counterpart.
-That said, the dialog comes through clearly and everything sounds balanced.
-This release comes with English subtitles for the Mandarin language track, English SDH subtitles for the English language track, and a second English subtitle track for Mandarin text and signs.
+Both audio tracks sound clean, clear, and balanced.
+That said, the Mandarin language track sounds more robust than its English language counterpart.
+This release comes with English subtitles for the Mandarin language track, English SDH subtitles for the English language track, and a second English subtitle track for Mandarin songs and text.

 Extras: